Markov limits of steady states of the KPZ equation on an interval: Notation and background

+We thus obtain the transition probabilities \eqref{Y:trans} and we conclude that the process $(Y_t^{(\A,\C)})$ has the transition probability density as the process $(X^{(2)}_t)$ conditioned to survive up to time $\tau$. }

 Formulas \eqref{X2H} and \eqref{Y2H} indicate that the two representations are equivalent, and that process $X$, which is defined for all real $\A,\C$, can be represented as the process of Markov differences for $\A+\C>0$ .
-This fact can be read out from \cite[formula (16)]{barraquand2021steady} when $\A,\C>0$.
-We will give an argument that works for the parameters in the entire admissible range $\A+\C>0$ of parameters for process $(Y_t\topp{\A,\C})$. \begin{theorem} For $\A+\C>0$, process $\left(Y_t\topp{\A,\C}-Y_0\topp{\A,\C}\right)_{0\leq t\leq \tau}$ has the same law as process $(X_t)_{0\leq t\leq \tau}$ defined by \eqref{eq:Bar-LeD}. \end{theorem} The proof is in Section \ref{Sec:proofY2K}.
-In the proof, we relate the normalizing constants in \eqref{eq:Bar-LeD} and \eqref{C(ac)} as follows:
+This fact can be read out from \cite[formula (16)]{barraquand2022steady} when $\A,\C>0$.
+We will give an argument that works for the parameters in the entire admissible range $\A+\C>0$ for process $(Y_t\topp{\A,\C})$. \begin{theorem} For $\A+\C>0$, process $\left(Y_t\topp{\A,\C}-Y_0\topp{\A,\C}\right)_{t\in [0,\tau]}$ has the same law as process $(X_t)_{t\in [0,\tau]}$ defined by \eqref{eq:Bar-LeD}. \end{theorem} The proof is in Section \ref{Sec:proofY2K}.
+In the proof, we show that the normalizing constants in \eqref{eq:Bar-LeD} and \eqref{C(ac)} are related as follows:

 To point out the difference between the two representations \eqref{X2H} and \eqref{Y2H}, consider the case $\A+\C=0$.
 By Cameron-Martin theorem, formula \eqref{eq:Bar-LeD} implies that process $(X_t)$ with $\A+\C=0$ has the same law as $(B_t+ \C t/2)$, so representation \eqref{X2H} is in agreement with \cite[Theorem 1.2(3)]{CorwinKnizel2021}.
 From Theorem \ref{Thm:Y2K}, it follows that if $\eps=\A_\eps+\C_\eps\searrow 0$ while $\C_\eps\to \C$ then